opencog/learn/README-Vision.md

   The MONet algorithm describes images in terms of "attention networks" and "attention masks".
-Roughly speaking, these masks are a set of 2D spatial filters identifying a region of pixels, and thier color.
+Roughly speaking, these masks are a set of 2D spatial filters identifying a region of pixels, and their color.
 The goal of training is to learn a collection of these masks.
 Each object in an image corresponds to a mask (the mask picks out the pixels that belong to the object).
 More precisely, each pixel is assigned a probability of belonging to a given object.

-  This project is differrent: there is no desire to classify every pixel;
+  This project is different: there is no desire to classify every pixel;
   for the most part this is irrelevant.
-To obtain a grammar, one need only assign the relative orientations and sizes and colors of objects, and not thier absolute locations in the image.
+To obtain a grammar, one need only assign the relative orientations and sizes and colors of objects, and not their absolute locations in the image.
 Furthermore, the grammar leverages abstract properties, such as texture and shininess, not just hue and saturation.